 Laying out silent items in numerical order has two advantages:

-- it is easier for the set-up crew to know where to place items and to match them with the correct bid and description sheets,
+- It makes it easier for the set-up crew to place items on their assigned tables, in their assigned order, and match them with the correct bid and description sheets.

 If your silent auction is small and/or you decide to have a single table/closing time, you can use the table feature and simply drop and drag the items into the desired order.

-If you have multiple tables/closing times but don't care about item order, you can use table signage and announcements to indicate when tables are closing instead or reordering/renumbering items.
+If you have multiple tables/closing times, but don't care about item order, you can use table signage and announcements to indicate when tables are closing instead of reordering/renumbering items.
 Just be sure to edit your bid sheets so they don't display the table name or closing time.